jay-kav/Trip-Planner/user_manual/user_manual.md

 - If you don't like your itinerary, you have the option to delete it.
 - If you are an owner, a bin icon will appear in the top right-hand corner.
+- Pressing it will show a confirmation box to delete the trip.
-- Pressing it will remove the itinerary for everyone.
+- Once pressing it will remove the itinerary for everyone.
 - Note: Removing the itinerary will remove the saved activities associated with it.
-- See function 5.1 for more information.
+- See [function 5.1](#51-clearing-activities) for more information.

 ### 4.3 View all Itineraries